When you purchase through links on our site, we may earn an affiliate commission. This doesn’t affect our editorial independence.

 This is what some would refer to as a visionary, which is why Musk is so highly regarded by some.

 I am not claiming to be an expert on this, just to be clear.
 It is evident, however, that if Musk’s more outrageous claims are even somewhat accurate, it would signal a social-technological revolution unlike anything we have ever witnessed and instantly establish a two-tiered species in which a tiny minority of people think six times faster than the majority.
-That doesn’t sound like a utopian idea, and it at least calls for the kind of moral and legal examination Musk shuns.
+That doesn’t sound like a utopian idea, and it at least calls for the kind of moral and legal examination Musk likes to dodge.

-Since 2014, Musk has stated that Tesla will have autonomous vehicles “next year”: Next year is not yet here.
+It doesn’t seem plausible that these ideas will materialize within Musk’s timeline but it is important to never undermine the man’s many notable accomplishments.
+There are also promises made by Musk that are far less outrageous than brain chips for hundreds of millions of people.
+Do you recall the promise he made about autonomous vehicles?
+In 2014, Musk stated that Tesla will have autonomous vehicles “next year”: Next year is not yet here.
 He predicted in 2019 that by 2020, there would be one million Tesla robo-taxis operating: They are still absent in 2024.
 Musk said there was nothing to be concerned about and that there will be no new cases in the US after the WHO proclaimed COVID-19 to be a pandemic: They would kill tens of thousands.

 Musk’s other outrageous promises about the Neuralink technology include that it can somehow “cure” conditions like autism and schizophrenia, which are not illnesses, and give you extremely sharp “eagle eyes.”